ds5678/ModComponent/docs/Item-Mod-Tutorial.md

 Save when you feel like you completed a step and are confident that the current state of the project is good.
 Consider using a versioning system like [Git](https://git-scm.com/), even if you don't intend to share your mod (which you should really do!)

-> Outdated:<br>
-> You can take a look at the [example project](https://github.com/ds5678/ModComponent/tree/master/Example) to see how the finished result might look.
+You can take a look at existing item packs to see how the finished result might look.

-* Decide which name you want to use for your asset bundle and assign the folders `InventoryGridIcons` and `Prefabs` and the file `Localization.json` to the asset bundle with that name.
+Decide which name you want to use for your asset bundle and assign the folders `InventoryGridIcons` and `Prefabs` and the file `Localization.json` to the asset bundle with that name.
 Variants are not required.
 See section "Working with AssetBundles" in https://unity3d.com/learn/tutorials/topics/scripting/assetbundles-and-assetbundle-manager for how to do this.

 (If your mod requires additional assets, you will need to assign them to the asset bundle as well.)

-* For each item you want to make, repeat the following steps:
+For each item you want to make, repeat the following steps:
   * Import your 3D model into the "Models" folder.
   * Create a new GameObject in the scene using the imported model
   * Add a collider.This collider is used for detecting items under the reticle.
 A BoxCollider is usually good enough.